turingschool/front-end-curriculum/lessons/module-1/git-and-github.md

 At this point, you will not need your computers.
 Please take notes as the instructor walks through a basic Git and GitHub workflow.

-In addition, you have a set of post-it notes and a chartboard on your table.
+In addition, you have a set of post-it notes and a piece of chart paper on your table.

 Write each command (without the definition) on a post-it note as we walk through this workflow (one post-it for each command per table).
 Don't worry about the chart paper for now.